startxfr/sxapi-core/docs/resources/aws_sqs.md

 -   `message` **object** The message to remove
 -   `message.MessageId` **string** The messageID of this message.
 Used to remove from the queue
 -   `message.ReceiptHandle` **string** OPTIONAL Token used to remove from the queue
+-   `options` **object** options used when deleting a message to the AWS SQS.
+[AWS SQS documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SQS.html#deleteMessage-property) for more options
 -   `callback` **function** Callback function used to handle the answer.
 If not provided, use an internal default function.
 Callback function must have first parameter set for error boolean and second parameter for result.
     -   `error` **boolean** True if and error occur.
 Response describe this error
     -   `response` **object, array** Content responded for the AWS SQS cluster